 This course provides an understanding of the normal structure, biochemistry and physiology of the mammalian body and the processes leading to disease.
 The course aims to make graduates job ready.
 Students are exposed to current technologies, learn techniques and develop skills that are widely transferable to the workplace.
 Students work in well-equipped laboratories with scientists involved in cutting-edge medical research.
 The course is multidisciplinary, with contributions from several fields of study, including anatomy and physiology, pharmacology and biochemistry, microbiology and parasitology, immunology and epidemiology, and pathology and pathobiology.
-For more course information, visit Bachelor of Biomedical Sciences at JCU.
+For course information, visit Bachelor of Biomedical Sciences at JCU.

-Medicinal and pharmaceutical sciences; microbiology and immunology; molecular and cell biology; physiology and pharmacology.
+Microbiology and immunology; molecular and cell biology; physiology and pharmacology.

 Students undertake clinical placements at health facilities across northern Queensland during their studies.
 Prior to taking professional placements, students must provide evidence of immunity to hepatitis B, MMR, varicellla, and pertussis, and current Provide First Aid and CPR certificates.
 Students must also be fully vaccinated against COVID-19.
 A Suitability Card is required and an Australian Federal Police check may be required; refer to institution.
 Students must complete all professional experience placement requirements by the prescribed deadlines and maintain currency of these requirements in order to stay admitted in the course.